barrust/pyprobables/docs/source/quickstart.rst

 **Count-Mean Sketch** and **Count-Mean-Min Sketch** are identical to the Count-Min Sketch for the data structure but both differ in the method of calculating the number of times and element has been inserted.
-These are currently supported by specifying at query time which method is desired.
+These are currently supported by specifying at query time which method is desired or by initializing to the desired class: CountMeanSketch or CountMeanMinSketch.

 Heavy Hitters